123Divay/BankManagement/README.md

 3. This approach is native approach by DP but it takes lot of time.
 4. This is brute force method which takes O((n-1)!) time which is not polynomial so we will not consider that.

-   .But in real world there is no solution for TSP but there exists a approximate solution.
+   *But in real world there is no solution for TSP but there exists a approximate solution.

 5. There is 2-approximation and 3/2-approximation.

 # 2-Approximation
 1. To use this approximation triangular inequality must be true.
 2. What is triangular inequality.
-   .If there is 3 nodes a,b,c and there is an edge between ab bc and ac then cost(ab) + cost(bc) >= cost(ac).
+   *If there is 3 nodes a,b,c and there is an edge between ab bc and ac then cost(ab) + cost(bc) >= cost(ac).
 3 Steps :-
-   .Let 0 be the starting and ending point for salesman.
+   *Let 0 be the starting and ending point for salesman.
-   .Construct Minimum Spanning Tree with taking 0 as root using Prim's Algorithm.
+   *Construct Minimum Spanning Tree with taking 0 as root using Prim's Algorithm.
-   .List vertices visited in Depth First Search of the constructed MST and calculate the cost.
+   *List vertices visited in Depth First Search of the constructed MST and calculate the cost.
-   .It gives solution of O(polynomial).
+   *It gives solution of O(polynomial).